Na navigaci | Klávesové zkratky

 Property Hooks in PHP 8.4: Game Changer or Hidden Trap?

-Let's look at a straightforward example.
-Consider a basic Person class with a public age property:
+Let's look at a real-world example that shows why property hooks are so valuable.
+Consider a common Person class with a public age property:

 class Person